digidem/highrise-webhooks/README.md

-# Stripe Webhooks Controller
+# Highrise Webhooks Controller

-This Sinatra application will respond to a "charge.succeeded" event from a [Stripe webhook](https://stripe.com/docs/webhooks)
+This Sinatra application will respond to a "charge.succeeded" event from a [Stripe webhook](https://stripe.com/docs/webhooks) by updating Deals and People in Highrise

 Currently when receiving a POST from Stripe the app will: